Does Travel Insurance Cover Flight Changes?

 Exclusions and Limitations

 Exclusions and limitations in travel insurance policies can affect coverage for flight changes.
-General exclusions include voluntary changes initiated by the traveler, such as canceling a trip for personal convenience and changes due to work obligations unless specified in the policy.
+General exclusions include voluntary changes initiated by the traveler, such as canceling a trip for personal convenience, and changes due to work obligations unless specified in the policy.

 Pre-existing conditions may limit coverage for flight changes, and similarly, known events are another limitation.
 If you buy travel insurance after an event, such as a storm or strike, has been announced, claims related to that event will be denied.